madsjulia/Mads.jl/examples/blind_source_separation/blind_source_separation.md

-## Blind Source Separation
+## Blind Source Separation using Unsupervised Machine Learning

-Frequently there are several different physical phenomena or mechanisms (sources/signals) than may can cause transients in the observed data.
+Frequently, there are several different physical phenomena or mechanisms (sources/signals) than may can cause transients in the observed data.

 For example, in the case of water-level (hydraulic pressure) data, these might be barometric pressure fluctuations, tidal effects, pumping effects, etc.
 In the case of geochemical concentrations, these may represent a mixture of different groundwater types (groundwater sources) with different initial geochemical compositions.